-EYFS Year 1 Year 2 Lower KS2 Upper KS2 Topics have a focus on change within living memory, which provides children with the foundations for KS1 where To know why my era is significant To know the legacy of a time period, its benefits and deficits in shaping our society To note connections, contrasts and trends over time emes learning reveals how studied themes impacted on changes in national life.
-Children learn that people and places To understand historical concepts (such as continuity and change, cause and consequence, similarity, difference and significance) and use them to draw contrasts To understand historical concepts (such as continuity and change, cause and consequence, similarity, difference and significance) and use them to analyse trends a H of history which are familiar to them - To know how my school/school area is different now to how it was in the past To know that Britain has been shaped by its history To know how Britain has influenced and been influenced by the wider world To understand the connections between local, regional, national and international history Historica To use words like older, newer, before, after, past and present when describing the people I have studied To understand historical terms (century, war, peace, monarch, local history, national history, world history) To understand historical terms (AD, BC, ACE, BCE, artefact, source, chronology, decade, century) To gain and develop a historically grounded understanding of abstract terms (such as empire, civilisation, parliament and peasantry)
+EYFS Year 1 Year 2 Lower KS2 Upper KS2 Topics have a focus on change within living memory, which provides children with the foundations for KS1 where To know how people or events I have studied are similar or different To know why my era is significant To know the legacy of a time period, its benefits and deficits in shaping our society To note connections, contrasts and trends over time seui learning reveals how studied themes impacted on changes in national life.
+Children learn that people and places To understand historical concepts (such as continuity and change, cause and consequence, similarity, difference and significance) and use them to draw contrasts To understand historical concepts (such as continuity and change, cause and consequence, similarity, difference and significance) and use them to analyse trends al the of history which are familiar to them - To know how my school/school area is different now to how it was in the past To know that Britain has been shaped by its history To know how Britain has influenced and been influenced by the wider world To understand the connections between local, regional, national and international history Historica themselves and their own, local surroundings.
+To understand that people who lived locally are remembered for important achievements.
+To use words like older, newer, before, after, past and present when describing the people I have studied To understand historical terms (century, war, peace, monarch, local history, national history, world history) To understand historical terms (AD, BC, ACE, BCE, artefact, source, chronology, decade, century) To gain and develop a historically grounded understanding of abstract terms (such as empire, civilisation, parliament and peasantry)